harrison314/PassiveMQ/README.md

 # Passive MQ

-**Passive message qeueu** is _push-pull_ message qeueu like [Azure Queue storage](https://docs.microsoft.com/en-us/azure/storage/queues/storage-dotnet-how-to-use-queues).
+**Passive message queue** is _push-pull_ message queue like [Azure Queue storage](https://docs.microsoft.com/en-us/azure/storage/queues/storage-dotnet-how-to-use-queues).
 It is a simple implementation based on _ASP.Net Core 3.1_ and _MS SQL Server_.
 For optimized performance and safety (race conditions) uses hints available in T-SQL to make each operation atomic.